History and visit the Boulevard Ornano in Paris

 Boulevard Ornano is located in the 18th arrondissement of Paris, in the district of Clignancourt.
 It starts at 44 rue Ordener, extends on Boulevard Barbès and ends at Boulevard Ney between 33 to 37.
 It measures 780 m long and 30 m wide.
 The Metro Line 4 runs along the underground route of the boulevard, through the Porte de Clignancourt on the north side, the Simplon station in the center, and Marcadet Poissonniers station on the south side.

-Historically, Haussmann work allowed the opening of the Boulevard in 1863.
+Historically, Haussmann’s work allowed the opening of the Boulevard in 1863.
 It initially spread out to Boulevard de Rochechouart, crossed the ancient village of Clignancourt.
-In 1882, a portion in his side was called Boulevard Barbès.
-He named it in honor of Philippe Antoine d’Ornano, who was a French soldier and politician.
-Cousin of Napoleon I, he was one of the most general decorated of the Empire.
+In 1882, a portion on its side was called Boulevard Barbès.
+It was named in honor of Philippe Antoine d’Ornano, who was a French soldier and politician.
+Cousin of Napoleon I, he was one of the most decorated generals of the Empire.
 His name is among those inscribed on the Arc de Triomphe in Paris.

 Transfer to the Boulevard Ornano in Paris